joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/using-the-external-api/external-api-example-communicating-between-actionscript-and-javascript-in-a-web-browser.md

 JavaScript to send messages, but the HTML form calls JavaScript code to send messages to and ask for information from the SWF file as well.
-For example, when the SWF file notifies the container that it has finished establishing contact and it’s ready to communicate, the first thing the browser does is call the IMManager class’s `getStatus()` method to retrieve the initial user availability status from the SWF IM client.
+For example, when the SWF file notifies the container that it has finished establishing contact and it's ready to communicate, the first thing the browser does is call the IMManager class's `getStatus()` method to retrieve the initial user availability status from the SWF IM client.
 This is done in the web page, in the `updateStatus()` function, as follows: